PointerRain/BOTC-MC/README.md

 - It downloads dependencies and indexes the project (may take a few minutes).
 - If IntelliJ needs anything (e.g., a JDK choice), it will prompt you.
 Accept the defaults or pick your installed JDK.

+Recommended IntelliJ plugins
+- Minecraft Development (adds Minecraft/Fabric project support and helpful inspections)
+  - File > Settings > Plugins > Marketplace
+  - Search for "Minecraft Development"
+  - Click Install, then Restart IDE if prompted
+- Git and Gradle plugins are bundled and usually enabled by default
+- Optional: GitHub (Pull Requests and Issues) plugin for reviewing PRs inside IntelliJ

 Optional checks (only if asked by IntelliJ):
 - Gradle JVM: File > Settings > Build, Execution, Deployment > Build Tools > Gradle > Gradle JVM.
 If prompted, select your installed JDK.
 - Plugins: File > Settings > Plugins.
-Git and Gradle are bundled and usually enabled by default.
+Ensure Git/Gradle are enabled.

 Open the Gradle tool window:
 - View > Tool Windows > Gradle.
 You’ll run tasks like runServer and build from here.
 Use its search box to find tasks quickly.